The DIY guide with screenshots of every step and written by a programmer for programmers to help start a programming blog in under an hour

 Step 2: Go With Shared but a Reliable Hosting

 Speed is one of the critical factors to consider in ranking websites in Google.
-Slow websites are losing ranking more than ever in 2021.
+Slow websites are losing ranking more than ever.
 The trend is expected to accelerate going forward.

 As a blogger, I have tried every possible WordPress hosting.
 You name it and I may have tried it.
 So many bloggers recommend BlueHost but I found their services to be slightly subdued on many occasions.